RADIS: Remote Attestation of Distributed IoT Services: Remote attestation of distributed IoT services: RADIS

-To check the integrity of all the services that compose a distributed service, RADIS uses two components: Local Hash Value ($LHV$) to record the local execution flow of a given service and Global Hash Value ($GHV$) to record the entire transition of a service flow. $LHV$ and $GHV$ are both protected in $TA$.

-The attestation procedure starts with $Vrf$ who sends an attestation request $Ch = {S_{iu}, input_{Siu}, R, \sigma_{Vrf}}$, where $S_{iu}$ is the name of the service to be attested, $input_{Siu}$ is the initial input for the given service $S_{iu}$, $R$ is a randomized nonce to ensure the freshness of the communication, and $\sigma_{Vrf}$ is $Vrf$'s signature over $S_{iu}$, $input_{Siu}$ and $R$ (as shown in Step \textcircled{ 1} in Figure \ref{fig:algorithmn}).
+The attestation procedure starts with $Vrf$ who sends an attestation request $Ch = {S_{iu}, input_{Siu}, R, \sigma_{Vrf}}$, where $S_{iu}$ is the name of the service to be attested, $input_{Siu}$ is the initial input for the given service $S_{iu}$, $R$ is a randomized nonce to ensure the freshness of the communication, and $\sigma_{Vrf}$ is $Vrf$'s signature over $S_{iu}$, $input_{Siu}$ and $R$ (as shown in Step \circled{ 1} in \autoref{fig:algorithmn}).
 Upon receiving the attestation request $Ch$, the device $D_{i}$, which serves as a prover $Prv_i$, verifies the signature by using the $Vrf$'s public key $PK_{Vrf}$.
-If the signature is valid, RADIS protocol, which is running on $Prv_i$, invokes the procedure $servatt$ (Step \textcircled{ 2}) to attest $S_{iu}$ with the provided input $input_{Siu}$.
+If the signature is valid, RADIS protocol, which is running on $Prv_i$, invokes the procedure $servatt$ (Step \circled{ 2}) to attest $S_{iu}$ with the provided input $input_{Siu}$.
 Since $S_{iu}$ is the first service of the service flow, $GHV_{i}$ will be initialized with 0.
-The invocation of $servatt$ triggers $TA_{i}$ to trace the execution flow of $S_{iu}$, to compute a hash value for each instruction, and to store the accumulated hash value in $LHV_{i}$.
-The single hash value accumulated in $LHV_{i}$ represents the complete runtime state of $S_{iu}$.
-After all the instructions are measured, $servatt$ updates the value of $GHV_i$ with the computed hash $LHV_{i}$.
+The invocation of $servatt$ triggers the tracing of the execution flow of $S_{iu}$, to compute a hash value for each instruction, and to store the accumulated hash value in $GHV_{i}$.